Uncle Bubba Productions

 Manny Greenfield's multifaceted career spans a large spectrum of the entertainment industry.
 As a member of SAG/AFTRA, the Directors Guild and NARAS, as a Grammy Award nominee, he transitions between roles both in front of and behind the camera.

-As an industry veteran he has graced the screen alongside some of Hollywood's biggest names, Margot Robbie in "Dreamland", Morgan Freeman and Tommy Lee Jones in "Just Getting Started," and "Woman Walks Ahead" alongside Jessica Chastain and Sam Rockwell.
+As an industry veteran he has graced the screen alongside some of Hollywood's biggest names, Margot Robbie in "Dreamland", Morgan Freeman in "Just Getting Started," "Woman Walks Ahead" along side Jessica Chastain and Sam Rockwell and Angel and the Badman with Tommy Lee Jones.
 He has also appeared in "Better Call Saul", "Midnight Texas," "Get Shorty," "Waco," "Badland Doves," "Justice," "Neon Cactus," "Deadman Walking," "Christmas Journey," and “Pulse.”

 Behind the scenes Manny wears multiple hats, as a writer, line producer, production manager and assistant director.
 He has a keen eye for creative detail and organizational skills in writing, producing, script breakdown, budgeting, crew negotiations, scheduling, and on-set management